makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 "I think there was a misunderstanding," he said carefully.
 "Everything will be alright, if you just give us a second, we'll--"

 I'm already wincing away from the conversation at his very familiar words by the time she stamped her foot.
-Her tail was already bottlebrushed out, and I could tell she was only a moment away from hissing.
+Her tail was already bottle-brushed out, and I could tell she was only a moment away from hissing.
 I took that as my cue and quietly ducked out around her to sneak out of the library.

 I walked around the building.
 I took the counter-clockwise route, knowing I risked being seen from LTS' view of the parking lot, but trusting my boss to have things in hand.
 An unseasonably warm winter was heading toward a cold snap.
 I could smell it in the air, as though all of the moisture had been packed away for the weekend.
 Shortcutting through a grassy alley between the library and the psychology building, I crunched through dead leaves with paws buried deep in my pockets.